 We talked about Math Gala Girl for a while over pizza, and what to ask her for our interview.
 A mastHEAD question seemed to flow naturally from this.
-Here are the staffers with some ques-
+Here are the staffers with some questions we didn't get answered by mgg: